 - Top things to do – St Moritz Switzerland

 If you are staying in Zurich before or after your ski holiday or you simply want to take a break from your skiing.
-Then there is plenty of activities to do that you be booked in advance.
+Then there are plenty of activities to do that you can book in advance.

-Disclaimer: I attended the Lauberhorn 2020 ski races in Wengen as a guest of Swiss Air.
-However, all views and opinion are entirely my own.
+Disclaimer: I attended the Lauberhorn ski race in Wengen as a guest of Swiss Air.
+However, all views and opinions are entirely my own.